Alonso homers twice, Mets roll to 9-4 victory over Dodgers - WHIZ News

+Alonso is the first player in the 60-year history of Dodger Stadium to go deep seven times in his first 11 games played here.

+“I mean, it’s a very humbling stat.
+It’s one of those historic parks,” Alonso said.

-Francisco Lindor and Eduardo Escobar also went deep for the Mets, who bounced back after being held to one run in dropping the first two games of the four-game series between the NL’s top teams.
+Francisco Lindor and Eduardo Escobar also connected for the Mets, who bounced back after being held to one run in dropping the first two games of the four-game series between the NL’s top teams.
 Coincidentally, that run was also on an Alonso homer.

+“Pete’s a strong man.
+When he collides with the ball, it places where you can’t defend it,” Mets manager Buck Showalter said.

 Dodgers starter Walker Buehler was chased early, and Los Angeles ended up using seven pitchers.
 Manager Dave Roberts tried to bring in infielder Zach McKinstry to pitch the ninth inning, apparently unaware of a rule barring position players from pitching in games with a deficit of five runs or fewer.
 Umpires halted McKinstry from taking the mound, forcing Roberts to warm reliever Evan Phillips.